Merkoba/Meltdown/README.md

 You must first set the API key for it to work.

-This can be done using the model menu: `Set Gemini Key`.
+This can be done using the model menu: `Set Google Key`.

 Or using the `googlekey` command.